Robin Jansson: Orlando City

 Ahead of the 2024 season, Jansson was named club captain following the departure of Mauricio Pereyra.
 On 24 November, Jansson became the first Orlando player to reach 200 appearances across all competitions for the club when he started in Orlando's MLS Cup playoffs semi-finals victory over Atlanta United.
 On 18 September 2025, Orlando City launched a limited time Robin Jansson collection of merchandise which included two t-shirts, a hoodie, and an adjustable hat.
 After the conclusion of the season, Orlando City declined to exercise Jansson's contract option, but began negotiations to sign him to a new contract.
+On 1 December, Jansson signed a new two-year contract with the team, and over the off-season Jansson underwent surgery to repair a Jones fracture in the fifth metatarsal bone of his right foot.

 International career

 Having never played for Sweden at youth level, Jansson's league-winning form with AIK caught the eye of Janne Andersson who called him up in December 2018.
 He made his international debut on 8 January 2019, playing the full 90 minutes in a 1–0 friendly defeat to Finland.